ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

 ### DELETE

 All of these endpoints under this section are idempotent.
 Validation checks are in place to check for duplicated deletion.
+Also, authorization is required to identify the user to delete the entry.

 Refer to delete_request.http file for sample DELETE requests.